Posted on June 28, 2018

 Visiting The National Theatre

 While you’re in the area, consider joining us on our DC Ghosts ghost tour.
-Our tour route is a very short walk from the theatre.
+Our tour route starts a very short walk from the theatre.
 The tour includes even more of the District’s most haunted sites and provides a detailed look into both the history and hauntings of each location.

 The Broadway League.
 “National Theatre – Washington, DC | IBDB.”
 IBDB | The Official Source For Broadway Information, www.ibdb.com/touring-theatre/national-theatre-586.